amanda2004/Midterm-DSA/README.md

     - Show History List: This option displays a list of previous calculations with their results
     - Delete Calculator History: Empties the calculator's history list

+    Customized Function:
+    In this function, users can combine the function provided to calculate.
+So, the calculation is not limited between functions.
+For example, using this function, you can do 7 + sin(30) x 9 + ln(9).

  **Video Presentation:**

  https://drive.google.com/file/d/1ZexUpqRH4EuOl-j5SeBLeqJsEVZAag-7/view?usp=drive_link